thoughtbot/bourbon/readme.md

 # Bourbon Sass Mixins
-The purpose of Bourbon Sass Mixins is to provide a comprehensive library of sass mixins that are designed to be as vanilla as possible, meaning they should not deter from the original CSS syntax.
+The purpose of Bourbon Sass Mixins is to provide a comprehensive library of Sass mixins that are designed to be as vanilla as possible, meaning they should not deter you from using the original CSS syntax.
 The mixins contain vendor specific prefixes for all CSS3 properties for support amongst modern browsers.
 The prefixes also ensure graceful degradation for older browsers that support only CSS3 prefixed properties.
 Bourbon uses SCSS syntax.

 # Requirements
 Sass 3.1+